Universal Credit: Claiming Online

-The claim date could change if you do not promptly supply any verification requested or sign your claimant commitment on time.
+The date your started your claim could change if you do not promptly supply any verification requested or sign your claimant commitment on time.

 Once your claim has been submitted, an Adviser will contact you to arrange an interview which you must attend.
 At this interview you must accept your Claimant Commitment.

 You must tell Universal Credit straight away if any of your circumstance change after you submit your claim.
 When your claim is up and running you can report a change of circumstances via your online journal.